10XGenomics/rules_conda/README.md

 Unfortunately, cross compilation doesn't really work at the moment due to (ironically) the need to support `noarch` packages.
-We need to be able to exectue the python executable in order to ask it the correct path for `lib/pythonX.Y` to prepend for those packages.
+We need to be able to execute the python executable in order to ask it the correct path for `lib/pythonX.Y` to prepend for those packages.
 We could avoid this if we were willing to just assume that the answer is always `lib/pythonX.Y` where `X.Y` is always the major/minor version number,